henzeb/enumhancer/README.md

-When you are installing this package into a laravel project, Enumhancer will automatically set macro's for the `validation rules` and sets the global `Reporter` for the `makeOrReport` methods, so that it will use Laravel's `Log` facade.
+When you are installing this package into a laravel project, Enumhancer will automatically set macro's for the `validation rules` and sets the global `Reporter` for the `getOrReport` methods, so that it will use Laravel's `Log` facade.

 If you don't want that to happen, you can tell Laravel not to discover the